Monday, March 31, 2025

 The Burning Blue

 That’s Australia—a sky so blue you’d almost not believe it could be real, over a land so parched you grieve for life here.
 This is a coastal hilltop above the road south, turning inland past the HMAS Hobart memorial.
 The Hobart was a destroyer which served off Vietnam, and was sunk on November 5th, 2005, to create an artificial reef in Yankalilla Bay, South Australia.
 A picnic spot looks out to sea above the beach, with information displays about the ship.
 I took this frame on New Year’s Eve, 2019, a date at which Australia is well into its hot/dry, though nowhere near halfway there, despite having passed midsummer’s day.
 I remember the contrast of the fleecy clouds against that hypnotic blue capturing my attention.
 And this frame excludes road, trees, anything man-made, leaving just the sky and the summit, to declutter the composition and place all emphasis on nature.
-A somple point and shoot,l but the subject matter makes it interesting, as if you could fall into that sky and keep on going...
+A simple point and shoot, but the subject matter makes it interesting, as if you could fall into that sky and keep on going...
 Minor tweaks in Irfanview.
 Fuji FinePix S5600.
 Image by Mike.